-Figure 15: Chromosomal duplication

 These can also be classified as partial Trisomies.
 One form of autism is said to be due to duplication of part of chromosome 8 (Papanikolaou et al., 2006).

 Inversion

-This occurs when a section of the chromosome has been inverted, (See Figure 16) which results in a reversal of the gene sequence.
+This occurs when a section of the chromosome has been inverted, which results in a reversal of the gene sequence.